lars-quaedvlieg/Reinforcement-Learning-Book/README.md

 # Reinforcement-Learning-Book

-I have created a small book summarizing concepts from the Reinforcement Learning 2015 course at UCL (https://www.davidsilver.uk/teaching/).
+I have created a small book summarizing concepts from the Reinforcement Learning part of the ATML 2015 course at UCL (https://www.davidsilver.uk/teaching/).

 My future ideas for this book are the following: